V sign

 The British Prime Minister Winston Churchill using the V sign.
 (Pictured in 1943) It is often interpreted as indicating the word "victory" which was widely used when the Allies won World War II.

 The V sign is a hand gesture in which the index and middle fingers are raised and parted to make a V shape while the other fingers are clenched.
 It has various meanings, depending on the circumstances and how it is presented.

 When displayed with the palm inward toward the signer, it can be an offensive gesture in some Commonwealth nations (similar to showing the middle finger), dating back to at least 1900.
-When given with the palm outward, it is to be read as a victory sign ("V for Victory"); this usage was introduced in January 1941 as part of a campaign by the Allies of World War II, and made more widely known by Winston Churchill.
+When given with the palm outward, it is to be read as a victory sign ("V for Victory"); this usage was introduced in January 1941 by Victor De Laveleye as part of a campaign by the Allies of World War II, and made more widely known by Winston Churchill.
 During the Vietnam War, in the 1960s, the "V sign" with palm outward was widely adopted by the counterculture as a symbol of peace and still used today worldwide as the "peace sign".